kleis-technology/terraform-training/tutorials/TP4/README.md

 }
 ```

-These `outputs` can now be referenced in our recipe by prefixing them by: `data.terraform_remote_state.training.outputs`.
+These `outputs` can now be referenced in the recipe by prefixing them by: `data.terraform_remote_state.training.outputs`.
 For instance, the `subnet_id` can be referred as `data.terraform_remote_state.training.outputs.subnet_id`.